Myths at Work: Ten Myths At Work

 Myth 1: “At-Will” Employment Allows an Employee to be Fired for Any Reason

 This is what most employers want you to believe.
 In fact, most employee handbooks include specific language to this effect.
 You may have been required to sign an acknowledgment of such policies through the employee handbook or subsequent documentation.
-Historically, before employee rights laws were enacted, this myth was reality.
+Historically, before employee rights laws were enacted, this myth was a reality.

-The “at-will” doctrine may have very limited effect.
+The “at-will” doctrine may have a very limited effect.
 An employer simply does not have a right to fire an employee for “any reason.”
 It must be any “legal reason.”
-Even a contract acknowledging the right of the employer to fire an employee “at-will” is not valid if it is for a reason protected by state or federal law.
+Even a contract acknowledging the right of the employer to fire an employee “at will” is not valid if it is for a reason protected by state or federal law.
 An employer cannot fire an employee if it is based, at least in part, on discrimination, such as race, age, sex, or other protected class groups.
-An employer is also prohibited from retaliating against you because of a protected activity, such as whistle-blowing, jury duty, complaints about safety violation, refusal to do illegal activities, protected to medical for family leave rights or any other area that is protected by “public policy” based in statute or constitutional law.
+An employer is also prohibited from retaliating against you because of protected activity, such as whistle-blowing, jury duty, complaints about a safety violation, refusal to do illegal activities, protection to medical for family leave rights or any other area that is protected by “public policy” based in statute or constitutional law.

 Even though the right of the employer to fire an employee “at-will” is really limited to a contractual analysis, it is often not definite at all.
-Even though such doctrine may be implied, even by law, it can be rebutted by sufficient evidence and promises by the employer regarding permanency of employment or the need for “good cause” as a condition of termination.
-Many courts will look at longevity of employment, policies and practices of the employer regarding “cause” terminations, written policies and procedures and practices in the industry.
+Even though such doctrine may be implied, even by law, it can be rebutted by sufficient evidence and promises by the employer regarding the permanency of employment or the need for “good cause” as a condition of termination.
+Many courts will look at the longevity of employment, policies and practices of the employer regarding “cause” terminations, written policies and procedures and practices in the industry.
 Unless the employee handbook includes very specific language, an effective employee’s attorney can defeat the casual reference to at-will employment.

 Myth 2: Overtime Compensation Does Not Apply to a Salaried Employee

-Qualifications for overtime compensation is one of the most misunderstood doctrines in the workplace.
+Qualifications for overtime compensation are one of the most misunderstood doctrines in the workplace.
 Whether or not an employee is salaried is really not relevant.
 The key factor is the status of an employee as “exempt,” and not subject to overtime compensation rules, or “non-exempt” and subject to such rules.

 State and federal rules sometimes differ.
 For example, California states that it will impose the law that is most favorable for the employee.
 Federal law states that an employee must be salaried to qualify for exempt status.
 This does not mean that being salaried makes you exempt.
 It is simply one of the requirements.

-The determining points include the amount of discretion and independent judgment that must be exercised by the employee as well as whether or not there is management of at least two other employees more than fifty percent of the time.
+The determining points include the amount of discretion and independent judgment that must be exercised by the employee as well as whether or not there is the management of at least two other employees more than fifty percent of the time.
 In my experience, in some industries in which employees are working extraordinary hours because they are salaried, half or more should be qualifying for overtime compensation.
-Anyone who has been terminated from employment and who has worked more than forty hours a week for the employer, should evaluate qualification for overtime compensation.
+Anyone who has been terminated from employment and who has worked more than forty hours a week for the employer should evaluate qualification for overtime compensation.
 The amount owed could exceed tens of thousands of dollars.